echeran/smile-of-murugan/webbook/chapter03.md

 Let us first consider the purely historical correlations.
 According to G. Jouveau-Dubreuil (*The Pallavas*, 1917, p.
-10), the beginnings of the Pallava dynasty of Kāňci is to be dated sometime in the first half of the 3rd Cent.
+10), the beginnings of the Pallava dynasty of Kāñci is to be dated sometime in the first half of the 3rd Cent.
 A.D.
 In the 6th and 7th Cent.
 A.D. the Pallavas were one of the most powerful and important South Indian dynasties.
 The first important Tamil Pallava inscription may be